Didlybom/roakit-remix/functions/README.md

 # Cloud function to serve the Remix web app

-The Remix app in the parent directory builds in this `functions/build` directory.
+The Remix app in the parent directory is [configured](../remix.config.js) to build in this `functions/build` directory.
 This function is an adapter to run the app.
 See [remix-google-cloud-functions](https://remix.run/docs/en/main/other-api/adapter#community-adapters).

 ## Environment configuration